-The university and all colleges, departments, and units on campus are required to develop and maintain (including updating and testing on an annual basis) a business continuity plan.
-The University of Illinois Police Department Office of Campus Emergency Management is available and eager to assist you in your continuity planning efforts.
+The university and all colleges, departments, and units on campus are required to develop and maintain a business continuity plan.

 A well-maintained business continuity plan provides the framework for responding during tense, stressful situations.
 Stop and think for a moment about what you would do if your entire building was gone overnight.
-How would you work?
-The continuity plan provides a road map for getting your unit back up and running and for bringing back a prioritized list of services required to support the University’s missions of learning, discovery, engagement, and economic development.
+How would you stay in operation?
+The continuity plan provides a road map for getting your unit back up and running and for bringing back a prioritized list of services required to support the university’s missions of learning, discovery, engagement, and economic development.

-First, you will need a business continuity planner — this is not a full-time job, but you will need to designate a person who knows each piece of your operations.
+- Identify a business continuity planner.
+This is not a full-time job, but you will need to designate a person who knows each piece of your operations.
 You will also need a backup who can fill in when your primary is unavailable.

 All three campuses and the system offices of the University of Illinois use the web-based Kuali Ready tool to make composing the plan fairly simple.
-Our campus version is called Illinois Ready and is available at: https://illinois.kuali.co/.
+The Urbana-Champaign campus version is called Illinois Ready is available at illinois.kuali.co.

 At first glance, Illinois Ready is asking you for a lot of information, but it is actually straightforward once you have all your information collected.
 It’s very similar to doing your taxes with web-based software, in that the tool will ask you a series of questions and have your plan ready for you to print at the end.
 Illinois Ready walks you screen-by-screen through and prepares a PDF document for you at the end.

-Your continuity plan needs to be tested.
-The best-written plans are all missing information and you want to find the weaknesses through annual tests, not during recovery.
-These can be table top (discussion-based), exercises (doing the steps in a non-disruptive instance), or drill (actually doing the recovery in place — for our environment this is unlikely).
-The University of Illinois Police Department Office of Campus Emergency Management will work with you for what is appropriate for your situation.
+- Test your continuity plan.
+The best-written plans are all missing information, and you want to find the weaknesses through annual tests, not during recovery.
+These can be table top (discussion-based), exercises (doing the steps in a non-disruptive instance), or drill (actually doing the recovery in place).
+The Emergency Management Department can work with you for what is appropriate for your situation.

-The University of Illinois Police Department Office of Campus Emergency Management will provide you hands-on training at your office and is available for answering questions or providing guidance throughout the entire process — either in person (more involved problems strategies for larger departments or colleges) or via phone/email (quick and easy answers).
-Contact the University of Illinois Police Department at 217-333-1216 or email@example.com.
+The Emergency Management Department will provide you hands-on training at your office and is available for answering questions or providing guidance throughout the entire process — in person, on the phone or by email.
+Contact the Emergency Management Department at 217-333-1216 or email@example.com.